 - Post-nasal drip

-These less-obvious symptoms of GERD can make a diagnosis tricky, notes Dr. Iqbal.
+These less-obvious symptoms of GERD can make a diagnosis tricky, Dr. Iqbal says.
 Symptoms like your voice changing, feeling like you have a lump in your throat or constantly clearing your throat may lead someone to visit an ENT doctor for other issues when the underlying problem is actually GERD (which is treated by a gastroenterologist).

 What Causes GERD?

 There isn't one known cause for GERD.
 There is a genetic link to the condition, which means it does tend to run in families.
-The risk of developing GERD also increases if you:
+And per the Cleveland Clinic and Mayo Clinic, the risk of developing GERD also increases if you:

 How Is GERD Diagnosed?

-GERD is commonly diagnosed after a physical exam, history and a series of tests that will look at your sphincter for any signs it's not working correctly, check for the physical presence of stomach acid in your esophagus and possibly assess any damage or changes to your esophageal lining.
+GERD is commonly diagnosed after a physical exam, history and a series of tests that will look at your sphincter for any signs it's not working correctly, check for the physical presence of stomach acid in your esophagus and possibly assess any damage or changes to your esophageal lining, per the Mayo Clinic.

-For example, two common tests given to diagnose GERD include:
+For example, according to the Cleveland Clinic, some common tests given to diagnose GERD include:

 - An upper endoscopy or EGD, in which a camera is placed inside the mouth and into the esophagus and stomach to take a better look